 As much as we do not endorse EPDM, we have to admit that the main membrane is usually in good condition but, the membrane needs to be ripped up to be able to make repairs due to improper installation on the details like vents, and AC units.
 Also, putting curbs on an EDPM roof is very difficult and will leak.

 RV Roof Install LLC uses Carlisle brand TPO and proper installation procedures as outlined by Carlisle, which will yield a 20-year warranty for the 60-mil thickness.
-We are so meticulous in our installation procedures.
+We are very meticulous in our installation procedures.
 We understand that these roofs undergo a lot of changes and conditions.
 We go out of our way to anticipate them and make needed adjustments to protect your purchase.

 AC & Vent Leaks